SawWebFuture/GraphQL-Example/README.md

 # GraphQL-Example with GraphQL Interface
 Providing a GraphQL Example for Employers.
+Ask for what you need, get exactly that!

 ### Description
 Using Node JS and Express, we create a GraphQL example.
 GraphQL is a powerful query language for API.
 It allows us to target specific information without having to have many different requests.